Battle-Tested SLO Monitoring: The Free Prometheus Alert Generator

 Open Source and Community-Driven

-This project is open source under the Apache 2.0 license, and we’re actively accepting contributions.
-The code is available on GitHub, and we welcome:
+This project is open source under the Apache 2.0 license.
+The code is available on GitHub, and contributions are welcome:

 • Bug reports: Found an issue?
 Open a ticket.

 • Feature requests: Have an idea for improvement?
-We want to hear it.
+I want to hear it.

 • Pull requests: Contributions of all sizes are welcome, from documentation improvements to new features.